edwardminaya/wordle-clone-app/README.md

 This is a simple program that clones the wordle game.
 If you have not played it you can check it out here from New York Times.
 [Wordle](https://www.nytimes.com/games/wordle/index.html)

-This project is to practice my programming skills and learn how to refactore and improve the code over time.
+This project is to practice my programming skills and learn how to refactor and improve the code over time.

 # Installation